menu

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Port Monmouth has relatively fewer families with younger children, and/or college students.
 Combined, this makes Port Monmouth a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

 Port Monmouth is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Demographics

 Port Monmouth is a somewhat ethnically-diverse town.
 The people who call Port Monmouth home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Port Monmouth residents report their race to be White, followed by Black or African-American.
+The greatest number of Port Monmouth residents report their race to be White, followed by Asian.
+Port Monmouth also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 11.87% of the town’s residents.
 Important ancestries of people in Port Monmouth include Irish, Italian, German, Polish, and English.

 The most common language spoken in Port Monmouth is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Spanish and Arabic.

 Notable & Unique Neighborhood Characteristics